Why did I choose the Conversion Accelerator program?

 My Results & Recommendations

-At the point, you might be wondering what happened with the site I worked on during Conversion Accelerator—Balernum.com.
+At this point, you might be wondering what happened with the site I worked on during Conversion Accelerator—Balernum.com.

 Balernum doesn’t get a ton of traffic, yet I was pleasantly surprised to see excellent before and after results.

 In February 2020 Balernum.com produced 0 new subscribers.

 In March 2020 Balernum.com produced 11 new subscribers.